SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 ## Redundant Unique Permissions

 **After sharing links expire, get deleted, or after ad-hoc access is removed, unique permissions are often left behind even when they're no longer needed, making them redundant.
-This means that redundant unique permissions happen with items where unique permissions match that of its parent.** Over time, they accumulate silently: permission reviews become harder to complete, SharePoint performance degrades on heavily affected sites, and admins lose a clear picture of who actually has access.
+This means that redundant unique permissions happen with items where unique permissions match those of their parent.** Over time, they accumulate silently: permission reviews become harder to complete, SharePoint performance degrades on heavily affected sites, and admins lose a clear picture of who actually has access.
 These redundant unique permissions can be safely removed to simplify your structure without changing anyone's access.

 On the dashboard tile, you'll see the number of redundant unique permissions ready to be cleaned up, **click Set up Automation** to start.

-After selecting Set Up Automation, the **information dialog** opens, providing more details on Redundant Unique Permissions and leaves you with two options:
+After selecting Set Up Automation, the **information dialog** opens, providing more details on Redundant Unique Permissions and leaving you with two options:

 * **Turning on the Automated cleanup toggle (1)** lets Syskit Point clean up redundant unique permissions for you automatically
   * The Automated Cleanup toggle is turned off by default